mrsahin101/BOOKS/C_Programming/C_All_in_One_Desk_Reference_For_Dummies/Book_IV_Advanced_C/Notes.md

 - Pointers work in chunks the same size as their variable type.

 - When we doing pointer arithmetic what compiler sees :  pointer + (addition count * sizeof(variable type))

+- Pointer variables must be assigned an address before they can be used.
+They must be initialized.